datayana/datayana.github.io/pages/study/zen/gateless-case2.md

 Translation: [Robert Aitken, The Gateless Barrier, 1990](https://www.google.com/search?q=robert+aitken+gateless+barrier).

+The story of Paichang/Baizhang/Hyakujo and the Fox can be found in multiple collections of koans with some variations:
+- Case 2 of the Gateless Barrier (_Mumonkan_),
+- Case 8 of Book of Serenity (_Shōyōroku_),
+- Case 102 of Dogen's Shinji Shobogenzo.

 > ### The Case
 >
 > Once when Paichang gave a series of talks, a certain old man was always there listening together with the monks.
 When they left, he would leave too.
 One day, however, he remained behind.
 Paichang asked him, "Who are you, standing here before me?"